Basic Usage

 ]);

-// Purge old access token and store new access token to your data store.
+// Purge old tokens and store new ones to your data store.

 }